Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Crêperie Suzette: At 24 rue des Francs Bourgeois, 75004

-Take advantage of the date and sign up for a pastry class where you can learn to make your own French bread or exquisite croissants with a real master pastry chef.
-Can't your mouth water?
+Take advantage of the date to sign up for a pastry class where you can learn how to make your own French bread or exquisite croissants with a real master pastry chef.
+What are you mouth watering for?

 Book a pastry class in Paris